CAPE ROMAIN LIGHTHOUSES TOUR

 Overview

-Six times each year, Cape Romain National Wildlife Refuge offers a tour to Lighthouse Island where you can view two historic lights built in 1827 and 1857, respectively.
+Six times each year, the refuge management of Cape Romain National Wildlife Refuge offers tours to Lighthouse Island to view two historic lights built in 1827 and 1857, respectively.
+Coastal Expeditions provides the boat service for this special opportunity, under the direction of USFWS.

-When conditions allow, you’ll have the option of exploring Lighthouse Island to see the lighthouses up close!
-This portion of the trip is a true wilderness adventure, prepare to stomp through the marsh to get onto the island if the crew deems the conditions to be safe.
+Once we arrive at the island, you have the option to go onto Lighthouse Island to see the lighthouses up close!
+This portion of the trip is a true wilderness adventure so prepare to stomp through the marsh to get onto the island.

 Whether viewing from the boat or up close on the island, this tour offers an exclusive look at a significant maritime landmark.
 The lights are listed on the National Register of Historic Places and the 1827 lighthouse is the oldest of its kind still standing in the United States.